layoutBox/FlexLayout/docs/benchmark/Benchmark.md

 ## Methodology  <a name="methodology"></a>

 ##### LayoutKit Benchmark
-FlexLayout and [PinLayout](https://github.com/mirego/PinLayout) performance has been tested using a fork of [LayoutKit](https://github.com/mirego/LayoutKit).
+FlexLayout and [PinLayout](https://github.com/mirego/PinLayout) performance has been tested using a [fork of LayoutKit](https://github.com/mirego/LayoutKit).
 LayoutKit include an example app with a really nice and simple benchmark.
 It is used to compare LayoutKit with Auto layout, UIStackViews and manual layouting.

 The benchmark has been modified to also include [FlexLayout](https://github.com/lucdion/FlexLayout) and [PinLayout](https://github.com/mirego/LayoutKit/blob/master/LayoutKitSampleApp/Benchmarks/FeedItemPinLayoutView.swift).
-Remark how FlexLayout and PinLayout code is concise, clean and doesn't contain any computation [compared to Manual Layouting source code](#source_code_compare).

 The benchmark include tests for the following layout systems: